yleseverino/Coral/README.md

 ## Welcome!

-  This ptoject is of a virtual assistent controlled by voice like Alexia (Amazon) but created with Python and the speech recognition of the google cloud API, it was made by [Yle](https://www.linkedin.com/in/yle/) and by you big friend [David](https://www.facebook.com/dpalisneto)
+  This project is of a virtual assistent controlled by voice like Alexia (Amazon) but created with Python and the speech recognition of the google cloud API, it was made by [Yle](https://www.linkedin.com/in/yle/) and by you big friend [David](https://www.facebook.com/dpalisneto)
   This projects works with the speech recognition of the google cloud, and sockets it runs in linux even in the raspberry (where we tested), connect with arduido plataform.